Mini-Reviews of “Everybody’s Talking About Jamie,” “Come From Away,” “On Broadway” and Home Video Spotlight

 “On Broadway”

-(Not rated.
-Opens at Landmark Midtown Art and available via Kino Marquee virtual cinema on September 10.)
+Not rated.
+Opens at Landmark Midtown Art and available via Kino Marquee virtual cinema on Sept.
+10.

 The premise: In this breezy, informative documentary, filmmaker Oren Jacoby chronicles Broadway’s collapse as rock ’n roll eclipsed showtunes in the 1960s; its revitalization in the ’70s and ’80s; the devastating impact of the AIDS epidemic; and its ultimate transformation into a corporatized theme park for the wealthy.
 With insight from theater all-stars including Helen Mirren, Christine Baranski, August Wilson, John Lithgow, Hugh Jackman, Ian McKellen and many others, the doc explores the uneasy balance between art and commerce, as well as the constant need for reinvention.